alrobles/envData/README.md

 Ecological Niche Modelling pipeline.

 ![Figure 1.
 Package outline](./man/figures/envData_diagram.png) \##
-Usage The R packages has two main R functions. \* `get_bio_layer`: returns an specific bioclimatic layer (i. e. bio_18) for the entire world (default) or for a given continent.
-We plot the output with the help of the [terra](https://rspatial.github.io/terra/) R package:
+Usage The first time using the package the user will experiment long wait times.
+This is because the package is locally caching the information.
+The R packages has two main R functions. \* `get_bio_layer`: returns an specific bioclimatic layer (i. e. bio_18) for the entire world (default) or for a given continent.
+We plot the output with the help of the [terra](https://rspatial.github.io/terra/) R
+package:

 ``` r
 library(envData)